otv-app/frontend/README.md

 **Changes to code**

-YoutubeStreamerView
-- added a bogus navigation title to hide navigation bar.

 ImageModifiers
 - changed *IconView* to take in a width and height instead of a *GeometryProxy*
 - changed toIcon function to take in a width and height instead of a *GeometryProxy*